filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Testnet

-A portmanteau of "test" and "network, _testnet_ is a term used to refer to Filecoin networks that are set up for the purposes of development, experimentation, and assessment.
+A portmanteau of "test" and "network, _testnet_ is a term used to refer to the [primary Filecoin testing network](https://docs.filecoin.io/how-to/networks/#testnet).

 Note: if used as a proper noun, capitalize the term.
 For example, "I am mining on Testnet."